|

 as the Kalashnikov designs.

-fire mode selector is located on the left side of the receiver.
+fire mode selector switch is located on the left side of the receiver.
 It

-is much less clunky and faster to use.
-It has "safe", "semi-auto",
+is much less clunky and faster to use than that of the AK-47.
+It has

 This weapon

-is typically fed from 30-round box magazines.
-This magazine is
+is fed from 30-round box magazines.
+The magazines are

-externally similar to that of the AK, however these magazines are
+made of metal and are externally similar to those of the AK-47, however these magazines are

-compatible with 75-round drum magazine and 20-rouns special purpose
+compatible with 75-round drum magazines and 20-rounds special purpose

 Initial

-production rifles had a fixed wooden stock.
+production version had a fixed wooden stock.
 Only 40 000 of these

-assault rifles were made, before production switched over to the
+assault rifles were made before production switched to a

 The Type 81

-comes with adjustable iron sights.
+comes with simple adjustable iron sights.
 It has a sighting range of 500 m.

-There is no provision for any kind of optic mounting.
+There is no provision to mount any kind of optics.
 This assault

 Variants